peterdemin/peterdemin.github.io/source/17_notes/21-a_senior_engineer_s_guide_to_the_system_design_interview_p3.md

           If I were designing this system for real, I’d probably want to do some back-of-the-envelope math to estimate the number of requests and average volume of data we need to store.
-          Do you want me to do the math or do you want me to skip it?"
+          Do you want me to do the math, or do you want me to skip it?"
         - Ballpark estimate for reads and writes per minute.
           Traffic in MB per minute.
           Storage growth in MB per minute.